 One thing I have come to realize is this: The key to building an authentic business is building an authentic life.

 As I continue on this journey of mine at Authentik, I promise you one thing: These beliefs will be at the core of everything I do.
-They will serve as the foundation of my writing, my design, and everything else I create.
+They will serve as the foundation for my writing, my design, and everything else I create.

 Like Sonny, I too, have a yellow post-it-note.
 It sits on my desk, mere inches away from where I am typing this.
 A place where I will always see it.